 California Proposition 65, officially known as the Safe Drinking Water and Toxic Enforcement Act of 1986, became law in November 1986.
 It requires that businesses provide warnings to Californians and others doing business in the State of California about significant exposures to chemicals that are known to cause cancer, birth defects or other reproductive harm.
 In August 2016, the State of California Office of Environmental Health Hazard Assessment (OEHHA) adopted certain amendments to Article 6, Clear and Reasonable Warnings for California Proposition 65.
 As of June 2019, more than 1000 chemicals were listed.
 For more information on warnings, go to www.p65warnings.ca.gov.

 The products sold by Laurel Electronics, Inc. do not contain chemicals regulated by California Proposition 65 in concentrations resulting in exposures above safe harbor levels determined by OEHHA.
 Laurel’s products are electronic products which cannot be consumed by eating, drinking or breathing.
-They do not expose users to listed chemicals nor discharge such chemicals.
+They do not expose users to listed chemicals nor do they discharge such chemicals.
 As such, Laurel’s products are not required to have a California Proposition 65 warning label.

 Barret B. Weekes

 Laurel Electronics, Inc.